IsaacAbrahamson/Battle-Royale-Game/README.md

 This game was created by myself and two other students for CpS 209 Application Development.

+It was built using Xamarin and UrhoSharp libraries.

 During this project, we learned how to do Object-Oriented Programming, Test-Driven Development, and use Xamarin to build a complete GUI application.

 Watch the below video demo or build it yourself using Visual Studio and Xamarin.